mmvergara/solidifying-javascript-foundations/src/content/blog/autoboxing.md

 ---
 title: Autoboxing
-description: If you’ve been working with JavaScript for a while, you’ve probably noticed that primitive values like strings, numbers, and booleans can sometimes behave like objects.
+description: If you've been working with JavaScript for a while, you've probably noticed that primitive values like strings, numbers, and booleans can sometimes behave like objects.
 Enter autoboxing, a behind-the-scenes magic trick that JavaScript performs to make this possible.
 pubDate: "Jun 26 2025"
 ---

-If you’ve been working with JavaScript for a while, you’ve probably noticed that primitive values like strings, numbers, and booleans can sometimes behave like objects.
+If you've been working with JavaScript for a while, you've probably noticed that primitive values like strings, numbers, and booleans can sometimes behave like objects.
 For example, you can call methods like `.toUpperCase()` on a string or `.toFixed()` on a number.
-But wait aren’t primitives supposed to be, well, primitive?
+But wait aren't primitives supposed to be, well, primitive?

 ---

 ### What is Autoboxing?

 Autoboxing is the process where JavaScript **temporarily wraps a primitive value in an object** so you can access properties or methods that belong to its corresponding object type.
-Once the operation is done, the object is discarded, and you’re back to working with the primitive.
+Once the operation is done, the object is discarded, and you're back to working with the primitive.

 Think of it like this:
 Primitives are like plain, everyday tools simple and lightweight.
 But sometimes, you need a power tool to get the job done.
-Autoboxing is like renting that power tool for a quick task and then returning it when you’re done.
+Autoboxing is like renting that power tool for a quick task and then returning it when you're done.

 ---